 Q. What is a Land Surveyor and what does he/she do?

-Land Surveyors measure and analyze distances, angles, and positions to develop “surveys” or maps.
+A. Land Surveyors measure and analyze distances, angles, and positions to develop “surveys” or maps.
 Licensed Land Surveyors may prepare legal descriptions for subdividing property, perform boundary surveys and determine boundary discrepancies, set monuments, perform construction staking, create topographic maps, and conduct aerial or photogrammetric surveys.

 Q. What career paths are available?